 What We Don’t

-- Heavier than some of its rivals.
+- Heavier than most of its rivals.

 - Entrance to hand pockets is on the small side, making them hard to access with gloves on.